-You are encouraged to contact the Office of Admissions if you have any questions.
+You are encouraged to contact the Office of Admissions if you have any questions at 1 (800) 633-2727 or email@example.com.
 Some of our most frequently asked questions and the answers to those questions are listed below.

 When is the application deadline?

+Applications are accepted on a rolling admissions basis, but our priority deadline for fall admissions is April 1st.
 You are encouraged to submit your application as soon as possible due to space limitations.
-We are on rolling admissions.

 What does "rolling admissions" mean?